 Named one of the “100 Most Influential Hispanics” in the country by Hispanic Business Magazine, she broke away from the crowd early in her career.
 But her path wasn’t easy.
 In this conversation, Caruso-Cabrera details the story of how she got to where she is today, and how she uses her position to empower more Latina and women entrepreneurs.

 With passion and veracity, she teaches audiences tactical tips for building themselves as better leaders, revealing harsh truths that must be confronted.
 “Women tend to sell themselves short,” she says.
-“I want to help them improve their standing in the world.”
+“I want to help them be their best advocates.”

 Moderating the Conversation